ESDAUNG/PhishDataset/README.md

 # PhishDataset
+Segmentation-based Phishing URL Detection
+This is the dataset distributed in my paper "Segmentation-based Phishing URL Detection".
+The paper is published in WI-IAT '21: IEEE/WIC/ACM International Conference on Web Intelligence and Intelligent Agent Technology.
+Paper is available @.https://doi.org/10.1145/3486622.3493983

 Phishing Dataset : We collected phishing URLs from PhishTank , the most popular site distributing phishing websites, from May 2021 to June 2021.